-Applications have to be submitted by email to firstname.lastname@example.org by April 19, 2022, by 23:59 (CEST).
+Applications have to be submitted by email to email@example.com by February 24, 2023, by 23:59 (CET).
 Applications received after the deadline or incomplete applications will not be evaluated.
-The funding decisions will be made by the end of June 2022, and the grants need to be accepted by successful candidates by August 15, 2022, at 16:00 (CEST).
+The funding decisions will be made by the end of April 2023, and the grants need to be accepted by successful candidates by May 15 2023, at 16:00 (CEST).
 We encourage to supplement mobility costs by using the north2north programme for student or researcher mobility, if relevant.

 Applications have to include:

 • A project plan in a separate document

 • A detailed budget in a separate document - specify applied UArctic funding and funding from other sources separately